anderssoegaard/anderssoegaard.github.io/index.md

 ## Anders Søgaard
 Professor in Natural Language Processing and Machine Learning, Dpt. of Computer Science, University of Copenhagen.
+Other affilliations: Pioneer Centre for Artificial Intelligence, Dpt. of Philosophy, and Center for Social Data Science.
 Previously at University of Potsdam, Amazon and Google Research.

 ## Publications